wjordan/bootsnap/README.md

 * [Compilation caching](#compilation-caching)
     * `RubyVM::InstructionSequence.load_iseq` is implemented to cache the result of ruby bytecode compilation.
-    * `YAML.load_file` is modified to cache the result of loading a YAML object.
+    * `YAML.load_file` is modified to cache the result of loading a YAML object in MessagePack format (or Marshal, if the message uses types unsupported by MessagePack).

 ### Path Pre-Scanning